VitorAlves-04/Vitor-Alves/README.md

 - 👋 Hi, I’m @foxyfoxxx
 - 👀 I’m interested in become a nice programmer
-- 🌱 I’m currently learning html and css
+- 🌱 I’m currently learning html, css and javascript
 - 💞️ I’m looking to collaborate on the world of programmig
 <!---
 foxyfoxxx/foxyfoxxx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.